University of North Georgia: Dahlonega campus

 UNG's Dahlonega campus is the former site of North Georgia College & State University.
 It was not until 1879 that the oldest surviving structure, Price Memorial Hall, was constructed upon the former site of the Dahlonega Mint.
 Today the gold-leafed steeple of the Price Memorial Hall building remains one of the most striking features of the UNG skyline.
 Much of the campus has been developed around the William J. Livsey Drill Field, more commonly known as simply "the Drill Field".
-Dahlonega is located approximately an hour's drive from downtown Atlanta (66 mi away), an hour and half drive from downtown Athens (60 mi away), a two-hour and fifteen minute drive from Chattanooga, Tennessee (109 mi away), and an approximately two hour and twenty minute drive from Greenville, South Carolina (127 mi away).
+Dahlonega is located approximately an hour's drive from downtown Atlanta (66 mi away), an hour and a half drive from downtown Athens (60 mi away), a two-hour and fifteen-minute drive from Chattanooga, Tennessee (109 mi away), and an approximately two hour and twenty-minute drive from Greenville, South Carolina (127 mi away).

 Gainesville campus

 Until it was consolidated with North Georgia College & State University in 2013, UNG's Gainesville campus was the location of Gainesville State College.
-Now known as the "Gainesville campus", it is located within the city limits of Oakwood.
+Now known as the "Gainesville campus, "it is located within the city limits of Oakwood.
 It has retained its named association with "Gainesville," since the school was founded in and located near that major city.
-Because of its close proximity to Interstate 985 and Georgia State Route 53, it is conveniently accessible for much of Hall County.
+The Gainesville campus has no on-campus dormitories, however, new housing opportunities are adjacent to the campus in the form of student friendly apartments and town-homes.

+The oldest degree on the Gainesville campus is the Environmental Spatial Analysis (B.S.) degree in the Institute for Environmental & Spatial Analysis.